ElMagron/Simples_Assim_URL/README.md

 Bem-vindo ao Simples Assim URL!
 Este é um encurtador de links minimalista e eficiente, construído inteiramente com PHP Puro (sem frameworks), que prova que é possível ter alta performance e simplicidade no backend.

+Welcome to Simples Assim URL!
+This is a minimalist and efficient link shortener, built entirely with pure PHP (no frameworks), proving that it's possible to have high performance and simplicity on the backend.